 - AquaSense Portable Raised Toilet Seat 4 inch – has a flange/ lip around the inside edge which secures it to the underside of the toilet rim

-Raised toilet seats which lock onto the toilet bowl – medium term solutions
+Raised toilet seats for medium term use

 Side locking toilet seat installed on a toilet